afollestad/material-dialogs/README.md

 to note:

 1. **This library will be more opinionated.
 Not every feature request will be implemented.**
+2. Minimum API level is 17 (Android Jellybean MR1).
-2. There is no longer a separate `Builder` class, it's all-in-one.
+3. There is no longer a separate `Builder` class, it's all-in-one.
+4. The whole library was completely re-written in Kotlin.
+All the layouts and views were remade as well. **This library is now designed specifically to work with Kotlin - it technically will work with Java, but not pleasantly.**
-3. All main classes exist in the `core` module, the extension modules take advantage of Kotlin extensions to append functionality to it (such as input dialogs, color dialogs, etc.).
+5. All main classes exist in the `core` module, the extension modules take advantage of Kotlin extensions to append functionality to it (such as input dialogs, color dialogs, etc.).
 This way, you can include only what your app needs.
-4. The use of the neutral button is deprecated to discourage use, see the [newer Material guidelines](https://material.io/design/components/dialogs.html#actions).
+6. The use of the neutral button is deprecated to discourage use, see the [newer Material guidelines](https://material.io/design/components/dialogs.html#actions).
-5. There is no longer a progress dialog included in library, since they are discouraged by Google, and discouraged by me.
+7. *There is no longer a progress dialog included in library*, since they are discouraged by Google, and discouraged by me.
 You should prefer a non-blocking inline progress indicator.
-6. No dynamic color support, your dialogs will match your app theme. *I will be making sure [Aesthetic](https://github.com/afollestad/aesthetic) works correctly with this library if you really need dynamic theming.*
+8. No dynamic color support, your dialogs will match your app theme. *I will be making sure [Aesthetic](https://github.com/afollestad/aesthetic) works correctly with this library if you really need dynamic theming.*
-7. Other things will probably be added here.
+9. Other things will probably be added here.

 ## Basics